Cover photo for Dr. Jagaveerabhadra Rao Nulu's Obituary

 Dr. Jagaveerabhadra Rao Nulu, age 83, died peacefully early Sunday morning, April 27, 2025, with his son, Raviteja Nulu by his side, in Austin, Texas.
 He was comforted by all four of his children and close family in the days before his passing.

-In his early 20s, Jaga made a monumental voyage by ship to the United States to pursue his graduate education at the University of California San Franscisco and then completed his PhD in Pharmacology at The University of Texas at Austin in 1969.
+In his early 20s, Jaga made a monumental voyage by ship to the United States to pursue his graduate education at the University of California San Franscisco and then completed his PhD in Medicinal Chemistry at The University of Texas at Austin in 1969.
 He then settled in San Antonio, Texas, and brought his mother and family members to pursue a better life in the US.

 He married Vijaya in 1971, and had two children, Suma Nulu and Shanti Nulu.
-After Vijaya’s death, Jaga married Sayileela and together had two children, Raviteja Nulu and Swetha Madhuri Nulu.
+After Vijaya’s untimely death, Jaga married Sayileela and together had two children, Raviteja Nulu and Swetha Madhuri Nulu.

 Jaga founded Trinity Chemical Corporation, which operated first out of San Antonio and then in Austin.
 He conducted cancer and pain-relief research initiatives, which led to his invention of several patented products.

 Dr. Nulu has a profound effect on his family and community, best known as a dependable, compassionate, and giving soul who has helped countless family and friends during their times of need and supported their transition to the U.S. He served as a trustee of Hindu Temple of San Antonio and dedicated volunteer at the Sri Satya Sai Center of Austin.
+His family and children cherish his sense of humor and his love for sharing food with others.

 JR Nulu is survived by his four children, Suma, Shanti, Raviteja, and Swetha; his five grand-children, Akshay Singhal, Amritha Singhal, Amara Neely, William Neely, and Bodhi Neely.